gearboxscott/controller_custom_credentials/README.md

 Requirements
 ------------

-Custom ansible modules that were created to demonstrate how not use variables in modules.
+Two custom Ansible python modules to demonstrate how to use private credentials the incorrect way in modules.

 * `user_module_correct_way.py`
 * `user_module_wrong_way.py`